 Review 776: Sinners

-Sinners is a glorious, engrossing experience, a high octane, genre bending concoction of horror, music and
+Sinners is a glorious, engrossing experience, a high octane, genre bending concoction of horror, music and some heavily profound social commentary under the surface.

 Trying to leave their troubled lives behind, twin brothers Smoke & Stack (Michael B. Jordan) return to their hometown of Clarksdale, Mississippi to start again and open up a juke joint where black citizens of can gather to dance and fellowship in their sacred space.
 They enlist their cousin Sammie (newcomer Miles Caton) to play guitar as well as other friends and family who can help on opening night, only to discover that an even greater evil is waiting to welcome them back.